franzinc/agraph-examples/agvector/README.md

 5. Don't forget to save by hitting `Save Query Options`!

 ## Steps to deleting existing vector databases

+Deletion of vector databases has been added to AGWebView.
+This is only relevant to versions `8.0.0` and `8.0.1`

 1. In your terminal, navigate to your AllegroGraph installation.
 2. `cd` to `/data/rootcatalog/` and then to the repository, in our case `llm-philosophy`